-Personnel are "stopped" normally (until start of next turn), not for the duration of the countdown.
-The subsequent dilemma is responsible for "stopping" the personnel, not the Mission Fatigue dilemma.
-See actions - step 1: initiation, combo dilemma dilemma.
+Personnel are "stopped" normally (until start of next turn), not for the duration of the countdown, even if the dilemma itself is subsequently nullified.

 missions - persona

 Some missions represent the same location in the Star Trek universe.
 Two missions are instances of the same persona if they are duplicates (copies); or if they are in the same quadrant AND have the exact same location text, the bold text in lore.
 Some examples: